frenetic-lang/ocaml-tdk/README.md

   * `Vlr` - a Variable-Lattice-Result diagram for representing functions over variables that are assigned values in a lattice, producing a result with an algebraic structure.
   * `Vcr` - a Variable-Constant-Result diagram for representing functions over variables that are assigned values in a total ordering, producing results with an algebraic structure.
-  * `Bdd` - a Binary Decision Diagram for representing boolean-valued functions over boolean variables.
+  * `Bdd` - a Reduced Ordered Binary Decision Diagram for representing boolean-valued functions over boolean variables.

 Each of these data structures is implemented as a functor.
 Here's an example of how to instantiate and use the `Bdd` functor for variables represented as